 The arrangement with Dinolab was formalized by a contract dated 30 June 1989 (Madsen et al. 1989), although work had already begun before this was signed.
 The work was eventually to take more than two full years.
 During this time, Dinolab repaired the deteriorated concrete cast as detailed above, restoring and sealing the bones.
 They then made new molds from the repaired concrete Diplodocus elements, and used these new molds to create a new lightweight indoor Diplodocus for the Field House, largely using WEP (water-expanded polyester).
 As Madsen’s (1990:1) unpublished manuscript explained, they “used a variety of plastics in different combinations for casting individual bones […] For example the elements of the axial skeleton, manus, pes, and skull are cast in W.E.P. (water extended polyester); while the ribs, ilia, femora, humeri, and scapulae/coracoids are all hollow cast in a gelcoat with fiberglass and resin.
 Other newly developed hollow-cast techniques may be used as well.
 A tinted gelcoat (resin) is used as a base in producing the fiberglass elements to simulate the natural color of the original, fossil bone.
 The W.E.P. parts may also be tinted to approximate the color of the original bone.”

 Dinolab intended to improve the Field House cast beyond merely duplicating its concrete predecessor: “alterations were also made to improve the scientific accuracy and integrity of the specimen.
-For example the manus and pes were earmarked for replacement with elements (or casts) provided by (?) [sic], when it was confirmed that those in the original mount were camarasaurid rather then diplodocid (McIntosh 1981)” (Madsen 1990:3–4).
+For example the manus and pes were earmarked for replacement with elements (or casts) provided by (?) [sic], when it was confirmed that those in the original mount were camarasaurid rather than diplodocid (McIntosh 1981)” (Madsen 1990:3–4).
 The question mark is unfortunately in the original.
 Madsen is in error here, as McIntosh (1981) says that the right pes of the Carnegie mount is taken from CM 94, a referred specimen of Diplodocus carnegii, but does not say where the left pes was taken from.
 The replacement of the forefeet by diplodocid material would definitely be an upgrade.
 However, it seems that this was not done: the present Field House cast has the same old-style forefeet as the original Carnegie mount had, with unguals on all of the first three digits; by contrast, the cast in the Museum für Naturkunde Berlin has revised forefeet with fewer phalanges and unguals only on digit I (Taylor, pers. obs.).
 It may be that the Berlin mount still uses the originally supplied camarasaurid pes casts, but has re-posed them and discarded the excess phalanges and unguals.

 Using the new molds, which they retained, Dinolab reserved the right to make up to 20 additional casts, with the Field House to receive $5,000 for each one sold (Madsen et al. 1989).
 This was a significant concession from the Carnegie Museum, which had previously wanted to limit the number of new casts to two: perhaps it was made possible by a clause saying that “if the Carnegie identifies and refers to Dinolab a new buyer who ultimately purchases a new replica, Dinolab will pay to the Carnegie a commission of $3,500”.
 Hamblin obtained from Jerry Miller (director of Utah Parks and Recreation) a formal statement that royalties obtained from additional casts would be used for exhibits at the Field House (Hamblin 1990).